 I have many cacti and succulent plants growing both indoors and outdoors.

-A plastic storage bin, small covered trash can, or covered pail can would work fine for storing your mix if you don’t use it too often and want to keep it covered.
+A plastic storage bin, small covered trash can, or covered pail can work fine for storing your mix if you don’t use it too often and want to keep it covered.

 Cactus Soil Video Guide

-Cactus Soil Mix Questions
+Cactus Soil Mix FAQs

 Yes, like orchids, they prefer and do best in a special soil mix.
 What you buy or make is a matter of preference but I’ve listed some options above.